2. Taking Responsibility Sets Us Free

 • Post author:

 Hello and welcome.
-My name is Neil Godin and I’m your host here at This Week – a free service that brings you leadership and communication tips, tricks and tutorials every Monday morning – along with a call to action – to put that week’s insight, idea or skill into practice.
+My name is Neil Godin and I’m your host here at This Week – a free service that brings you leadership and communication tips, tricks and tutorials every Monday – along with a call to action – to put that week’s insight, idea or skill into practice.

 Introducing… ‘The What-if Game’